TCL established an employee co-operative to address the challenges facing the sector, such as:

 There are three key aspects of employee owned co-operatives that set them apart from not-for-profit or for-profit organisations and enables them to deliver benefits for employees, members and clients:

-2. Reinvested profit: CHC is owned by its members for their benefit.
+2. Reinvested profit: TCL is owned by its members for their benefit.
 This means that profits are reinvested into the business to improve services, enhance conditions for members (TCL will aim to pay above Award wages), improve systems, technology and education (TCL will open a training arm focused on best practice in care services and self-management).

-3. The Co-operative Principles: underpin CHC’s operation and ensure member participation, education and training and democratic member control.
-These are robust foundations for operating CHC in line with its purpose.
+3. The Co-operative Principles: underpin TCL’s operation and ensure member participation, education and training and democratic member control.
+These are robust foundations for operating TCL in line with its purpose.

-These mechanisms create competitive advantages for CHC and deliver a range of significant benefits for members and clients (Figure 1).
+These mechanisms create competitive advantages for TCL and deliver a range of significant benefits for members and clients (Figure 1).

 Empowerment and self-determination

-The employee owned co-operative model provides CHC worker members with the opportunity to have greater control over their working environment.
-At CHC, worker members work in self-managed local teams known as Care Crews9.
-The Care Crews structure enables employees to make operational decisions on a day-to-day basis and also on long term planning such as budgets, pay and conditions.
+The employee owned co-operative model provides TCL employee members with the opportunity to have greater control over their working environment.
+At TCL, employee members work in self-organising local teams9.
+This structure enables employees to make operational decisions on a day-to-day basis and also on long term planning such as budgets, pay and conditions.